vatesfr/xen-orchestra/docs/xoa.md

 ## Timezone

-You can verify if your time is correctly set with the `date` command.
+You can verify that your time is correctly set with the `date` command.
 To set XOA to your current timezone, use `sudo dpkg-reconfigure tzdata`.

 ## Restart the service

-You can restart Xen Orchestra by going in XOA on SSH (or console) and type `systemctl restart xo-server.service`.
+You can restart Xen Orchestra by accessing XOA via SSH (or console) and running `systemctl restart xo-server.service`.

-To check the status of `xo-server`, use `systemctl status xo-server.service`, it should display something like that:
+To check the status of `xo-server`, use `systemctl status xo-server.service`, it should display something like this:

 ```
 xo-server.service - XO Server